I’m getting real on what it was like to get a copper IUD and share how it’s been working for me.

 Here are the facts about Paragard and my experience using it as emergency contraception.

 Have you wondered what an IUD insertion is like?
 I scoured forums, scrolled through search results, and put my Gifted Child Energy to use in a mission to find the right birth control for me.
-My criteria was non-hormonal birth control, easy to use, and light on side-effects.
+My criteria were non-hormonal birth control, easy to use, and light on side-effects.
 That eliminated a lot of options and left me with the copper IUD.
 Without further ado, here commences my IUD insertion story.

 The Lowdown on IUDs